AsgardEnterprises/Helgafjell/README.md

 Simply download the files and open the index.html.
 If the file structure is preserved, it should simply run.

-If you wish to have changes pushed to producted, contact @MarcelCutts
+If you wish to have changes pushed to production, contact @MarcelCutts